-On February 23, 2022, the Plan was amended to provide that in lieu of paying in cash for the aggregate option Price to purchase Common Shares as per the usual exercise method of the options under the Plan, an optionee may elect to surrender a portion of its then vested and exercisable options for payment of the aggregate option price and receive Common Shares (or direct that such Common Shares be sold by an agent on the optionee's behalf) without payment of cash.
+The Plan also provides that in lieu of paying in cash for the aggregate option Price to purchase Common Shares as per the usual exercise method of the options under the Plan, an optionee may elect to surrender a portion of its then vested and exercisable options for payment of the aggregate option price and receive Common Shares (or direct that such Common Shares be sold by an agent on the optionee's behalf) without payment of cash.
 This cashless exercise feature provides for a full deduction of the number of underlying Common Shares for the number of Common Shares reserved issuance under the Plan.